heptarch/heptarch.github.io/drafts/tarkovsky.md

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 50px; border: 0px
  solid black; line-height:1.3;">
  <p align="center">
-<i>Tun is a final-year graduate student at the Vernon Centre, with
+<i>Tun is a postdoctoral scholar at the Vernon Centre, with
  interests in Russian and Italian cinema, historiography, and continental literature.</i>
  </p>